 One important change that can make an impact in a classroom where we work to grow writers is to ensure the absence of skill-based worksheets.
-It will be hard, but it will be okay.
-There are many other ways to check if kids are “getting it.”
+There are many other ways to check if students are “getting it.”

 Life-long learning happens when learners get to play with what they’re learning, manipulate it, and create something new with it.
 This kind of learning happens outside the limits of a worksheet.

 The best way for a student to become a better writer is to… write.
 Write every day.
-Write for authentic and meaningful purpose, in language rich environments that center around the writing process.
+Write for authentic and meaningful purpose, in language rich environments that center around using a writing process.

 Marina Rodriguez (@mrodz308) is a California native, dual language teacher, National Writing Project, Heart of Texas Writing Project Teacher Consultant, Kidblog Ambassador, and co-author of Two Writing Teachers.